Winter weather is reality and so is the need to understand winter medicine concerns.

 Don't forget to wash your socks.
 Clean socks are good socks.

-Healing is especially important when you’re cold.
+Healing is especially essential when you're cold.

 What Type of Precautions Should You Make When Working Outside During the Winter?